 When Bad Things Happen to Good Cell Phones

-Most cell phones come with warranties from the manufacturer covering all damages from defects or mechanical failure.
+Most cell phones come with warranties from the manufacturer covering all damage from defects or mechanical failure.
 Manufacturer warranties usually cover defects for one year.

-However, a manufacturer’s warranty will not cover a replacement phone if you dropped the phone and smashed it, if you spilled your coffee on it or if your phone was stolen or lost.
+However, a manufacturer’s warranty will not cover a replacement phone if you drop the phone and smash it, if you spill your coffee on it, or if your phone is stolen or lost.

 Cell phone insurance reimburses you for accidental damage or theft not covered under the warranty.
 With mobile phone insurance in place, you can typically get a similar replacement for your damaged or destroyed phone.